 For ease of browsing, here are all my pasta recipes and appetizer recipes.

 Remember when the Food Network used to teach you how to cook?
 Think hard, because it was a long time ago.
 Way back when Giada was still scowling about having to be on a television show, she showed me how to make arancini.
 And I watched.
 And I yearned.
 Oh, I wanted those deep fried balls of leftover rice with happy little nuggets of cheese in their centers.
 I wanted to eat them like popcorn.

 Somehow, the arancini idea never happened.
 I sort of kept it in the back of my brain as a “someday I’ll…” item.
 But, eventually ideas need to become action, and the rubber needs to meet the road.
 That day came yesterday when I reviewed the great new cookbook, Easy Gourmet, by Stephanie Le of i am a food blog.
-I made and shared the recipe for pea and bacon risotto (and you can still enter for chances to win a copy of Easy Gourmet if you click that risotto link), and because I didn’t feel so great on Tuesday, I made the risotto yesterday morning.
+I made and shared the recipe for pea and bacon risotto, and because I didn’t feel so great on Tuesday, I made the risotto yesterday morning.
 This meant that I ate some during the Photograph Taking portion of the day and had quite a bit leftover.
 Maybe on purpose.

 In a harmonic convergence, I also had some wee mozzarella pearls in the fridge.
 Tiny 3-gram-each balls of mozzarella just waiting to melt into gooey, stringy goodness.
 A quick trip to the store for some more panko, and I was in business.